Renegades (2017 film): Box office

 Renegades has grossed $2.2 million worldwide against a production budget of $77.5 million.

 Critical response

-On review aggregator website Rotten Tomatoes, the film holds a 11% rating based on 18 reviews, with an average rating of 4.17/10.
+On review aggregator website Rotten Tomatoes, the film holds a 11% rating based on 19 reviews, with an average rating of 4.2/10.

-Renegades was panned by critics for its far-fetched narrative, script, lack of action and "gung-ho" themes.
+Renegades was panned by critics for its far-fetched narrative, script, "gung-ho" themes, and lack of action.
 Several critics compared the film unfavourably to the 1980s action television series The A-Team.
 However, the performance of J.K.
 Simmons was praised.